Code-Institute-Submissions/MS1-belles-of-three-spires/README.md

 ## Typography

 There are two main fonts used in the site.
-Dancing script, with a backup of the cursive font is used for "The Belles of Three Spires" and also for the page titles.
+Dancing script, with a backup of the cursive font is used for "The Belles of Three Spires" and also for the headers.
 This font matches font that is used for the Belles on their marketing material.
 All other text uses the lato font, with the backup font of sans serif.
 This is a clean and easy to read font which fits in with the simple style of the site and also contracts nicely with the script of the headers.